dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

 1. Run the AppHost project and verify that the containers for Redis and Redis Commander are created and running by using the dashboard.
 Also verify that the `Basket.API` project is running and that it's environment variables contain the configuration values to communicate with the IdP and Redis.

+## Configure the Basket API to communicate with Redis

 1. Following the pattern we've used in our other projects, create a new file `HostingExtensions.cs` in an `Extensions` directory in the `Basket.API` project and add a class to it called `HostingExtensions`.
 Add a method to the class called `AddApplicationServices`:

     ```csharp